FBuervenich/vue-spring-tomcat-webapp-concept/README.md

 # Vue.js test webapp with Spring Boot backend

-This is a proof-of-concept for a Vue.js webapp with a springboot-backend embedded into our current infrastructure.
+This is a proof-of-concept for a Vue.js webapp with a springboot-backend.
+Frontend and backend are bundled into the same .war for production to be deployed on a Tomcat or similar.

 ## Frontend